etdoescode/21f-pa03-template-b/README.md

-# Spring 2021 - PA03 - Mystery Sort
+# Fall 2021 - PA03 - Mystery Sort

-- See the project handout [here](https://docs.google.com/document/d/1k8dZ6roBNDXWNeKw4xzUH2DSyL0qJFxPZEBx6mQ9qX8/edit?usp=sharing)
+- See the project handout [here](https://docs.google.com/document/d/1AsL1vmUqZs5aESM39dEMD6mSQdIcFVvCoVp1Vh2YbPc/edit?usp=sharing)

 ## Important

-In order for the project to link against the correct version of the myster_sorter library, you need to set a cmake environment variable.
-To do this, **Settings** from the File Menu.
+In order for the project to link against the correct version of the myster_sorter library, you need to set a CMAKE environment variable.
+To do this, Choose **Settings** from the File Menu.
 In the left-side tree, choose **Build, Execution, Deployment** > **CMake**.
 In the **Environment** field (circled in yellow in the screencap below), add `PLATFORM=wsl2` if you're on Windows using WSL OR add `PLATFORM=mac` if you're on a mac.